ucopacme/start-here/one_day_workshops/linux_workstation_setup.rst

 Create AWS access key from AWS IAM console and run following command::

-  # For general use, the aws configure command is the fastest way to set up your AWS CLI installation.
+  # For general use, the aws configure command is the fastest way
+  # to set up your AWS CLI installation.
-  # Supply AWS Access Secret Key credential generated from IAM user service when running 'aws configure'
+  # Supply AWS account credential generated from IAM user service
+  # when running 'aws configure'
+  #
+  # Access keys consist of an access key ID and secret access key,
+  # which are used to sign programmatic requests that you make to AWS.
   #
   # aws configure
   (py36) $ aws configure
   AWS Access Key ID [None]: